Welcome to Foxfields Therapeutic Horse Riding Centre

 Dartmoor

 Winnie has been at Foxfields since 2018.
-She is a very sociable pony and she has excellent stable manners, she will stand to be brushed for hours!
+She is a very sociable pony, she prefers living out in the field so you won't always see her in the stables.
 Winnie is happy to take things steady with the smallest of riders but is also able to teach the more experienced riders.
 She might not be the biggest pony, but Winnie can keep up with the big horses when she goes out galloping, she is very quick!

 Cob